onflow/flow-go/pkg/language/docs/language.md

 ### Strings and Characters

-> 🚧 Status: Strings are not implemented yet.
+> 🚧 Status: Characters are not implemented yet.

 Strings are collections of characters.
 Strings have the type `String`, and characters have the type `Character`.
 Strings can be used to work with text in a Unicode-compliant way.
 Strings are immutable.